sangwon-jung94/AGS-CL/README.md

 #### Notes

-This code is implemented based on [pytorch-a2c-ppo-acktr-gaail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail)
+This code is implemented by reference to [pytorch-a2c-ppo-acktr-gaail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail)

 #### 1) Clone git